jeremybytes/presentation-preshow/README.md

 ## Potential Features

-* Configuration file instead of or in addition to command-line paramaters.
+* Configuration file instead of or in addition to command-line parameters.
 * UI / right-click menu
   * Change the delay interval
   * Pause the auto-advance